FAIR-INNOVATION/FAIR-documentation/source/CobotsManual/teaching_pendant_software.rst

 - **Step5 stop recording**:After the action teaching is completed, click the "Stop Recording" button to stop the track recording, and then drag the teaching switch button to make the robot exit the drag teaching mode.
 When the teach pendant receives "stop track recording successful", it means the track recording is successful.
 Same as step 4, after configuring the "TPD recording start/stop" function, you can trigger the recording to stop by an external signal.

-- **Step6 teach programming**:Click New, select a blank template, click to enter the PTP function programming item, select the initial position point just saved, click the "Add" button, after the application is completed, a PTP instruction will be displayed in the program file; then click to enter the TPD function programming item, Select the track just recorded, set whether it is smooth and the speed scaling, click the "Add" button, after the application is completed, a MoveTPD instruction will be displayed in the program file, as shown in Figure 3.6-10;
+- **Step6 teach programming**:Click New, select a blank template, click to enter the PTP function programming item, select the initial position point just saved, click the "Add" button, after the application is completed, a PTP instruction will be displayed in the program file; then click to enter the TPD function programming item, Select the track just recorded, set whether it is smooth and the speed scaling, click the "Add" button, after the application is completed, a MoveTPD instruction will be displayed in the program file;

 .. image:: teaching_pendant_software/040.png
    :width: 5in